sshniro/zap-docs/source/includes/contributing.md

 <a name="contribution"></a>Contributions Welcome!
 =========================================

-Contributions are welcome in all the following forms which improves the quality and content of the documentation.

-## Ways to Contribute
+Contributions are welcome!
 There are many ways you can contribute to OWASP ZAP, both as a user and as a developer.

-**1. Creating High-level API Docs**
+**1. Creating High-level API/Automation Docs**

     Create high level docs or example guides on how to use the APIs to perform any action/view with ZAP.
     The source files for the ZAP API documentation is hosted in Github.
 The repository is available at [Github](https://github.com/sshniro/zapdocs).